stephband/jquery.event.move/README.md

 *UPDATE 2.0*: `move` events are now compatible with jQuery 3.x.
 In addition, the underlying implementation is rewritten using vanilla DOM (where before it was jQuery special events only) – jQuery is no longer a requirement.
+However, if you do not have jQuery you will require a polyfill for Object.assign to support older browsers.
+I can recommend <a href="https://github.com/cruncher/object.assign">Object.assign polyfill</a> :)

 ##Demo and docs